 The committee chair will work with the nominator and, when necessary, the author, to assemble a digital copy of the article for submission, which should have been published within the calendar year of 2020.
 In cases where a series is nominated, the submission should include no more than five components (articles/stories).
 Each nomination file should include author name, publication date, and publication name, and should be submitted via email to the committee chair by the due date.
 If nominator wishes to submit paper copies, they must contact the committee chair in advance of the due date to ensure they arrive before deliberations begin.

 Prior to any award recommendation being finalized and publically announced, anyone recommended for an award, scholarship, or grant will be required to certify the following:(a) I am not and have not ever been the subject of a discrimination or harassment lawsuit or related administrative complaint that resulted in an adverse finding; and

 (b) I do not have and have not had a current or pending disciplinary action such as suspension or termination of registration, resulting from a Register of Professional Archaeologists’ grievance investigation.

 The awardee receives $1,000.
 In addition, the awardee is recognized by the SAA through a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA Website.

 Current Committee Charge

-Committee composition is one chair and at least four members, who may be serving or recently served on the Media Relations Committee.
+Committee composition is one chair and at least four members, who may be serving or recently served on the Committee for Media Outreach.